TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Filelink/Index.rst

     :ref:`data-type-string` /:ref:`stdwrap`

 :aspect:`Description:`
+   Value can be:

+   :ts:`keepEmpty`
-   Value can be "keepEmpty" to preserve an empty title attribute or "useAlt" to use the alt attribute instead.
+      To preserve an empty title attribute or

+   :ts:`useAlt`
+      To use the alt attribute instead.

 :aspect:`Default:`
    :ts:`useAlt`